SoulSwapFinance/aggregator-interface/README.md

 If you wish to report an issue, please join our [Discord](https://discord.swap.defillama.com/)

-If you want to learn about LlamaSwap, read the [Twitter Thread](https://twitter.com/DefiLlama/status/1609989799653285888)
+If you want to learn about SoulSwap, read the [Twitter Thread](https://twitter.com/DefiLlama/status/1609989799653285888)

 ### Integration